This is one of the most painful and controversial issues facing the Church of Jesus Christ.

 One often hears that since the standard of chastity applies to all, LGBT members are in the same boat as people who never marry.
 That may be true in one respect.
 But remember that marriage always remains a hoped-for possibility for single heterosexual members.
 Their desire for intimate union with a spouse, even if unfulfilled in life, is deemed a righteous and proper desire.
 It is nothing to be ashamed of.
 It is not, and is not seen as, a defect.
 Most of our LGBT brothers and sisters who remain active struggle to find equivalent earthly hope.

 As we engage the material provided in response to this Big Question, and as we contemplate the reality faced by our LGBT brothers and sisters, we should ask ourselves the following questions.
 (Note: These are not rhetorical questions with right or wrong answers.
-They are real and honest questions that challenge us to engage the dilemma faced by many of our fellow members.)
+They are real, honest, soul-searching questions that challenge us to engage the dilemma faced by many of our fellow members.)

 - Do I imagine I could ever feel truly accepted or whole in a religious community that insisted that any expression of something so much a part of my nature is morally wrong?
 Could I grow up in such an environment without feeling somehow fundamentally defective?

 - If a child or other loved one told me he or she is gay, am I prepared to tell them they must live out their life without a companion–a relationship they may urgently yearn for?
 How does God’s counsel that “It is not good for man to be alone” apply to them?

 - Imagine the tables were turned.
 Would I, as a heterosexual, chose to affiliate with a religious community that required me to completely leave my sexuality behind–with likely no prospect of sharing my life with an intimate partner?
 Maybe the right answer is “Yes, the Kingdom of God is worth any price?”
 But have we each at least considered the sacrifice entailed in that requirement?
 As disciples of Jesus Christ, do we have sufficient empathy?